 Progress reports were submitted by constituent councils over the period for the previous RPHP (2015-2020).
 As part of this process, councils reported emerging public health issues.
-The following key emerging public health issues have been reported by constituent councils over the reporting period 2018 to 2020 (and over 2021), and presented challenges that are addressed in this second Plan:
+The following key emerging public health issues were reported by constituent councils over the reporting period 2018 to 2020 (and over 2021), and were also raised by our regional partners as the critical issues that this second Plan needs to help address:

-- Increased extreme climate events such as heat waves and bushfire.
+- Local health services and infrastructure are not keeping pace with the region's ageing and increasing population.
+Increasing demand for local health services (including GPs, psychiatrists, multidisciplinary clinics, emergency departments and ambulance services) is greater than supply in our growing region.
+Our community leaders and partners point to a myriad of factors attributing to this critical issue, including Commonwealth and State policy settings making it difficult to attract and retain health professionals needed in our rural areas, as well as insufficient funding needed for new health clinics and emergency care in rural towns. - Increased extreme climate events such as heat waves and bushfire.
 Kangaroo Island Council, Adelaide Hills Council and Mount Barker District Council were all impacted by bushfires during 2019/20. - Funding for and access to adequate mental health services.
 These existing challenges have been exacerbated by the impacts of bushfire on communities in three of the Councils in this region, and by the effects of the COVID-19 pandemic. - Expenses associated with transport to Adelaide for health-related services which are not available in the region.
 The issue is being close enough to Adelaide not to have services provided in the region, but not close enough to be in the metro-ticket scheme for transport.
 For example, from City of Victor Harbor the ticket cost is \$28 per adult.
-When people need regular transport (eg 5 days per week) to attend a health service this is very expensive. - Challenges with implementing the new State Planning and Design Code, particularly ensuring that the policies introduced will reflect housing needs with respect to adaptability, energy efficiency and healthy built environments. - Compulsive hoarding and domestic squalor becoming a bigger issue than indicated in the first RPHP. - The impacts of SA Health's withdrawal from disease prevention and health promotion following the Review of Non-Hospital Based Services by Warren McCann in 2012 (the 'McCann Review') - Increasing homelessness and people at risk of homelessness - The impact of changes introduced by State and Commonwealth governments in how aged care and disability services are funded and delivered. - The immediate and longer-term effects of COVID-19 on local communities and economies across the region, including the impacts of public health measures (e.g. stay-at-home orders, border closures, and activity and service restrictions).
-COVID-19 responses were reported to be exacerbating pre-existing risks factors that lead to poorer health outcomes, such as: social isolation; job and incomes loss; harmful consumption of alcohol; reduced access to mental health services; reduced availability of family, domestic and sexual violence services (despite the increased demand); exacerbation of the underlying drivers of family, domestic and sexual violence; disruptions in young people's education or employment.10 - Councils also reported additional emerging issues, including: safety of staff in emergency departments due to a rise in violent drug and alcohol presentations; availability of emergency housing, poverty, transport disadvantage; lack of resourcing to implement the DAIPs and ensure mainstream services are accessible for all; lack of resourcing to renew ageing sport facilities and replace ageing infrastructure; decline in volunteerism.
+When people need regular transport (eg 5 days per week) to attend a health service this is very expensive. - Challenges with implementing the new State Planning and Design Code, particularly ensuring that the policies introduced will reflect housing needs with respect to adaptability, energy efficiency and healthy built environments. - Compulsive hoarding and domestic squalor becoming a bigger issue than indicated in the first RPHP. - The impacts of SA Health's withdrawal from disease prevention and health promotion following the Review of Non-Hospital Based Services by Warren McCann in 2012 (the 'McCann Review') - Increasing homelessness and people at risk of homelessness - The impact of changes introduced by State and Commonwealth governments in how aged care and disability services are funded and delivered. - The immediate and longer-term effects of COVID-19 (including 'Long Covid') on local communities and economies across the region, including the impacts of public health measures (e.g. stay-at-home orders, border closures, and activity and service restrictions).
+COVID-19 responses were reported to be exacerbating pre-existing risks factors that lead to poorer health outcomes, such as: social isolation; job and incomes loss; harmful consumption of alcohol; reduced access to mental health services; reduced availability of family, domestic and sexual violence services (despite the increased demand); exacerbation of the underlying drivers of family, domestic and sexual violence; disruptions in young people's education or employment.